MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 4. In your Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**

-5. In the **Sign in** dialog box, enter the **Microsoft 365 Tenant Username** provided by your lab hosting provider (this is the MOD Administrator account).
+5. In the **Sign in** dialog box, enter the **Administrative Username** provided by your lab hosting provider (this is the MOD Administrator account) for your Microsoft 365 trial tenant.
 The username should be in the form of **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 Select **Next**. <br/>

 	**Note:** Your lab hosting provider may provide the ability to select a **Type text** (or equivalent) button next to resource data such as usernames, passwords, PowerShell commands, and other data that must be entered throughout the course of these labs.
 Other lab hosting providers may provide an alternative method, such as the ability to copy and paste in this information.
 Take advantage of this functionality to save yourself from having to manually enter this information.

-6. In the **Enter password** dialog box, enter the unique **Microsoft 365 Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+6. In the **Enter password** dialog box, enter the unique **Administrative Password** provided by your lab hosting provider and then select **Sign in**.

 7. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** dialog box that appears, select **Never**.

+8. As previously noted, Microsoft Security has recently employed a new security hack in the trial tenants that are used in its training courses.
+This feature requires that all trial tenants used by Microsoft World-Wide Learning employ Multifactor Authentication (MFA) each time a user signs into Microsoft 365.
+Microsoft World-Wide Learning can NOT turn off this security requirement in its training labs. <br/>

+	Because MFA is required for user all sign-ins using this trial tenant, a **More information required** window appears.
+Select **Next**.

+9. On the **Microsoft Authenticator** page that appears, you can download this mobile app or use a different method for MFA verification.
+For the purposes of this lab, we recommend you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
+Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).

+10. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

+11. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
+Verify the **Receive a code** option is selected and then select **Next**.

+12. Retrieve the verification code from the text message that is sent to your phone.

+13. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
+When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

+14. On the **Success!** page, select **Done**.

+15. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**

-8. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
+16. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
 Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

-9. If a **Find more apps** window or a **Create with Microsoft 365** window appears, select the **X** in the upper right-hand corner of the windows to close them.
+17. If a **Find more apps** window or a **Create with Microsoft 365** window appears, select the **X** in the upper right-hand corner of the windows to close them.

-10. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
+18. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
 This is the MOD Administrator's Microsoft 365 home page. <br/>

-	Notice the icon that appears in the top-right corner of the screen.
-This icon represents the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
-The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, when you sign in as any of those users in later labs, the user's picture will be displayed rather than the user's initials.
-However, when a user such as the MOD Administrator has no picture assigned to it, either the user's initials are displayed in place of the picture, or as in this case, an icon that was assigned to the account. <br/>
+	Notice either the icon or circle with "MA" (the initials for MOD Administrator) that appears in the top-right corner of the screen.
+Some tenants show an icon; others show the "MA" initials in a circle.
+The icon or initials represents the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
+If any of the existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with their account, the user's picture will be displayed rather than the user's initials.
+However, when a user such as the MOD Administrator has no picture assigned to it, either the user's initials are displayed in place of the picture, or an icon is displayed if one was assigned to the account. <br/>

 	On the **Welcome to Microsoft 365** page, in the list of application icons that appear in the left-hand pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

-11. In the **Microsoft 365 admin center**, select **Show all** in the left-hand navigation pane and then select **Settings**.
+19. In the **Microsoft 365 admin center**, select **Show all** in the left-hand navigation pane and then select **Settings**.
 In the **Settings** group, select **Org settings**.

-12. On the **Org settings** page, the **Services** tab is displayed by default.
+20. On the **Org settings** page, the **Services** tab is displayed by default.
 Select the **Organization profile** tab.

-13. In the **Organization profile** tab, select **Organization information** from the list of profile data.
+21. In the **Organization profile** tab, select **Organization information** from the list of profile data.

-14. In the **Organization information** pane that appears, enter the following information: <br/>
+22. In the **Organization information** pane that appears, enter the following information: <br/>

     - Name: **Adatum Corporation** (Note: Adatum Corporation is a subsidiary of Contoso Inc. The Microsoft trial tenant that your lab hosting provider obtained for this lab may have been originally assigned to Contoso.
 If **Contoso** (or any other value) appears as the organization name, then change it to **Adatum Corporation**.)